moj3ve/repo.conorthedev.me/assets/me.conorthedev.peep/description.md

-peep is a tweak that allows you to temporarily hide your status bar by tapping on it.
-It only works on the homescreen and lockscreen at the moment.
+**peep is a tweak that allows you to temporarily hide your status bar by tapping on it.**
+- peep supports hiding in apps, on the lockscreen and on the homescreen seperately!

-The settings instantly apply *without* the need to respring your device!
+The settings instantly apply *without* the need to respring your device, but if you do respring, your status bar state will be saved!

-Current preference options:
+**Current preferences options**:
 - Enable / Disable
 - Use Animations